-The idea here is that the original process $X_k$ evolves until the random stopping time $\tau$ arrives.
-For future times $k \geq \tau$ , the stopped process persists with the same value $X{\tau}$ .
+The idea here is that the original process X_k evolves until the random stopping time τ arrives.
+For future times $k \ge \tau$, the stopped process persists with the same value X{τ} .

 You can think about the stopped processes as a model for your accumulated winnings from a repeated sequence of games that you may choose to stop playing.
 The game may go on, but your winnings do not change after you leave the casino.